pippim/pippim.github.io/programs/mserve.md

 - <a href="#synchronize-location">Synchronize files</a>
 across multiple locations, including sleeping hosts that are woken up and kept awake as long as necessary
+- <a href="#information-centre">Information Centre</a>
-- Information Centre displays history of messages, statuses and actions
+displays history of messages, statuses and actions
 - Tooltips appear after time delay,
 <a href="#tooltips-gradually-fade-in-and-out">fade in/out</a>,
 and follow mouse pointer